-The Nursing and Midwifery Council has announced that nurses will have an additional three months to complete revalidation.
+The NMC has announced that nurses will have an additional three months to complete revalidation.

 This forms part of the nursing regulator’s move to prioritise ‘core regulatory functions’ during the coronavirus outbreak, meaning some services may be stopped or modified.